 Instructions

-- The dough is barely sticky and should eventually leave the sides of the mixer bowl or the counter if kneading by hand.
+- Using a stand mixer should take 6 or 7 minutes; around 10 if kneading by hand.
+The dough is barely sticky and should eventually leave the sides of the mixer bowl or the counter if kneading by hand.

 - Always add ½ cup at a time and wait about 30 seconds until the flour is absorbed before adding more.
-You don’t want a very firm dough, it should be slightly sticky.
+You don’t want a very firm dough; it should be slightly sticky.

 - Lightly punch the dough with your fist and transfer it to a clean counter.
+Carefully flatten it a bit and divide it in two pieces.

 - For dinner rolls: divide the dough into about 30 pieces.
 Make each into small balls pinching the dough at the bottom.
 Cover each ball with the palm of your hand and make circular movements to smooth and round the pieces.
 Repeat with all balls.